-Row ID Field Indicator metadata 1 Indicator code PSO 1 2 Indicator name The number of participating (in project activities) organizations and companies 3 Measurement unit Organization, company (does not include project partners) 4 Type of indicator Programme Specific Output 5 Baseline 0 6 Milestone 2024 (as 31.12.24) 10 7 Target 2029 (as 31.12.29) 100 (5 projects each involves ca 20 organisations) 8 Priority P 4 More accessible and inclusive Central Baltic labor market 9 Programme Objective PO 6 Central Baltic Joint efforts to strengthen and improve employment opportunities on labor market 10 Definition and concepts Participation from project activities which follow to the information event (or other events activities where active participation does not take place) and in which the organizations/companies' representatives take active part.
+Row ID Field Indicator metadata 1 Indicator code PSO 1 2 Indicator name The number of participating (in project activities) organizations and companies 3 Measurement unit Organization, company (does not include project partners) 4 Type of indicator Programme Specific Output 5 Baseline 0 6 Milestone 2024 (as 31.12.24) 10 7 Target 2029 (as 31.12.29) 100 (5 projects each involves ca 20 organisations) 8 Priority P 3 Improved employment opportunities 9 Programme Objective PO 6 Improved employment opportunities on labour market 10 Definition and concepts Participation from project activities which follow to the information event (or other events activities where active participation does not take place) and in which the organizations/companies' representatives take active part.
 Not recipients of just information (newsletters, emails) and other passive type of activities are counted.
 1 Organization/company may participate in several project activities - we count 1 There can be more than 1 representative from 1 organization/company - we count 1 11 Data collection Managing Authority monitoring system.
 Separate requests by Joint Secretariat.
 12 Time measurement 1 year (12 months) 13 Aggregation issues Will be aggregated on project level over the project duration and aggregated on programme level to include the achievements of all the projects contributions.
 14 Reporting Annually as full year achievement and after the project ends in final report.
-15 References 16 Correspondin g corporate indicator Not applicable 17 Notes 18 hes 20 Examples:
+15 References 16 Correspondin g corporate indicator Not applicable 17 Notes 18 1 Examples:

-Row ID Field Indicator metadata 1 Indicator code RCR 104 2 Indicator name Solutions taken up or up-scaled by organisations 3 Measurement unit solutions 4 Type of indicator common Interreg result 5 Baseline 0 6 Milestone 2024 (as 31.12.24) < 5 (regular projects) < 20 (small projects) 7 Target 2029 (as 31.12.29) 1.
-10 (10 regular projects each generating 1 joint service or 1 jointly digitalized service) 0 Duiouitu 2.
-50 (20 small projects each generating 2-3 solutions/improvements) 8 9 Priority P5 Improved public services PO 7 Improved public services and solutions for citizens Programme Objective 10 Definition and concepts The indicator counts the number of solutions, other than legal or administrative solutions, that are developed by supported projects and are taken up or upscaled during the implementation of the project or within one year after project completion.
+Field Indicator metadata Indicator code RCR 104 Indicator name Solutions taken up or up-scaled by organisations Measurement unit solutions Type of indicator common Interreg result Baseline 0 Milestone 2024 (as 31.12.24) < 5 (regular projects) < 20 (small projects) Target 2029 (as 31.12.29) 1.
+10 (10 regular projects each generating 1 joint service or 1 jointly digitalized service) 2.
+50 (20 small projects each generating 2-3 solutions/improvements) Priority P4 Improved public services Programme Objective PO 7 Improved public services and solutions for citizens Definition and concepts The indicator counts the number of solutions, other than legal or administrative solutions, that are developed by supported projects and are taken up or upscaled during the implementation of the project or within one year after project completion.
 "Solutions" include 2 sub-components representing 2 different interventions within Programme Objective: 1) With regular projects with which cross-border public services and digitalization of public services should be targeted and achieved.
 2) With small projects where experience exchange and learning from each other should be accompanied with improvement of the public services or practical solution leading to improvement of the public services should be targeted and achieved.
 Both types of results are counted separately but can be aggregated to single target value.
 The improvement or new solution is achieved if it is tested/piloted or taken into use by customers (users).
 The digitalization of public services and creating joint (cross-border) public services by regular projects.
 Joint (cross-border) public service can be created as new or based on the aligned existing services.
 Digitalization of the existing public service should take place for all participating country locations represented in partnership.
 The created joint (cross-border) public service and digitalized public service should be tested/piloted by customers (users) or taken to use by customers (users) Practical solution and improvement of the public service - what specifically is improved should be defined in each project work plan.
-Examples include - increased quality level of the service, adopted improved regulation, adopted policy document or plan, shortened time of the service delivery, expanded target group, improved usability of the service, improved participation (incl. feedback) opportunities etc.
+Examples include - increased quality level of the service, adopted improved Indicator code Indicator name Measurement unit Type of indicator Baseline Milestone 2024 (as 31.12.24) Target 2029 (as 31.12.29) Priority Programme Objective Definition